pmeaney/server012325-debian-and-nginxproxymgr/README.md

 cd nginx-proxy-mgr-jan2025 && \
 docker compose -vvv  -f docker-compose.yml up --build --remove-orphans -d && \
 docker compose logs -f nginx-proxy-mgr-012825

+# You'll see a bunch of terminal output about NPM booting up, including this line:
+Creating a new user: admin@example.com with password: changeme

+# Now, visit NPM's admin page on the browser:
+# output the IP address, assuming you uploaded it to 1password earlier
+# ... or simply copy it from 1pass
+export LINUX_SERVER_IPADDRESS_012325=$(op item get "2025 Jan 012325 Debian project" --fields label=LINUX_SERVER_IPADDRESS_012325) && echo "${LINUX_SERVER_IPADDRESS_012325}"
+# Now visit NPM's admin page on your browser at http://ServerIP:81    (that is, at port 81.)
+# Log in with these credentials, provided by NPM when it boots for the first time:
+# user: admin@example.com
+# password: changeme

 ```